Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Introduction

-Motivated by this observation, a generic structural summarization approach has been proposed~\cite{DBLP:conf/cikm/BlumeRS20, DBLP:journals/tcs/BlumeRS21}.
-The \BRS algorithm summarizes an input graph w.r.t.\@ a custom equivalence relation specified in the formal language FLUID~\cite{DBLP:journals/tcs/BlumeRS21}.
-This allows graphs to be summarized w.r.t.\@ different structural features using one generic approach, allowing the user to select the specific structural features that will appear in the summary graph.
-Researchers and practitioners in the graph domain benefit, as they do not have to rely on there being a pre-existing summary tailored to their specific needs.
-Rather, they can define their custom equivalence relation and summarize graphs using the \BRS algorithm.
-The FLUID language allows the various combination of features found in structural summaries reported in the literature.
-The first group of features is comprised of a vertex's \textit{local} information, \eg the label set of a vertex, the direct neighbors of a vertex, or the set of incoming or outgoing edge labels.
-The second group is comprised of a vertex's \textit{global} information at distance $k > 1$.
+Blume, Richerby, and Scherp developed a generic structural summarization approach, here referred to as \BRS~\cite{DBLP:conf/cikm/BlumeRS20,DBLP:journals/tcs/BlumeRS21}.
+The \BRS algorithm summarizes an input graph w.r.t.\@ an arbitrary user-defined equivalence relation specified in its formal language FLUID~\cite{DBLP:journals/tcs/BlumeRS21}. \extended{Researchers and practitioners in the graph domain benefit, as they do not have to rely on there being a pre-existing summary tailored to their specific needs.
+Rather, they can define their custom equivalence relation and summarize graphs using the \BRS algorithm.} The FLUID language supports all features of structural graph summarization found in the literature~\cite{DBLP:journals/tcs/BlumeRS21}.
+There are two groups of these features.
+The first comprises a vertex's \textit{local} information, \eg its label set, its direct neighbors, and the labels of its incoming or outgoing edges.
+The second group considers a vertex's \textit{global} information at distance $k > 1$.
 This includes, \eg local information about reachable vertices up to distance~$k$ or information about incoming or outgoing paths of length up to~$k$.
-Summarizing a graph w.r.t.\@ global information can be achieved by applying variants of \textit{stratified bisimulation} (formally introduced in \Cref{sec:bisim}).
-Informally, a stratified $k$-bisimulation groups together vertices that have equivalent structural neighborhoods up to distance~$k$.
-Several existing structural graph summarization approaches use stratified bisimulation to incorporate global information into the summary graph~\cite{DBLP:journals/tcs/BlumeRS21, DBLP:journals/vldb/CebiricGKKMTZ19}.
-To accommodate this, the FLUID-based \BRS algorithm can chain any definable equivalence relation $k$~times, such that the resulting equivalence classes are determined by global information up to distance~$k>1$.
-This can be used to compute stratified $k$-bisimulations.
-Prior work has shown that the \BRS algorithm can effectively compute $k$-bisimulations for large values of~$k$ on real-world and synthetic graphs with up to one billion edges~\cite{DBLP:journals/corr/abs-2111-12493-w-Jannik}.
+We use stratified $k$-bisimulations (formally described in Section~\ref{sec:bisim}) to summarize a graph w.r.t.\@ global information and group together vertices that have equivalent structural neighborhoods up to distance~$k$.
+Several existing approaches use $k$-bisimulations to incorporate global information into structural graph summarization~\cite{DBLP:journals/tcs/BlumeRS21,DBLP:journals/vldb/CebiricGKKMTZ19}.
+The \BRS algorithm generalizes these approaches and can chain any definable equivalence relation $k$~times, such that the resulting equivalence classes can be efficiently computed by global information up to distance~$k$~\cite{DBLP:journals/corr/abs-2111-12493-w-Jannik,DBLP:journals/corr/abs-2204-05821}.